 - Book your room directly with Hyatt

 The second qualification is a bit more troubling.
 While I usually do book directly with the hotel on most occasions, there are times when it makes more sense to book through a third-party.
-For example, let’s say I want to book through the Chase Ultimate Rewards portal in order to use Chase Ultimate Rewards points to pay for my room.

 If you’d like to stay on top of the latest travel news, then subscribe to our newsletter.